leynos/bournemouth/docs/using-falcon-websockets-with-msgspec-structs.md

 2. **Decoding and Dispatch Logic**:

    - If using `msgspec`'s tagged union support, the `receive_struct` helper can be passed the `Union` type, and `msgspec` handles the dispatch.
    - Alternatively, a two-pass decode: first decode into a base struct (like `BaseEvent`) to read the `event_type` field.
 Then, based on this field's value, use a mapping or conditional logic to decode the full message payload into the specific `msgspec.Struct` type.
-This logic can reside within the `receive_struct` helper in the `MsgspecProcessor` or directly in the `on_websocket` handler.
+This logic can live in a helper function or directly in the `on_websocket` handler.

 Using `msgspec`'s built-in tagged union capabilities is generally the most efficient and cleanest way to handle polymorphic messages, as it integrates seamlessly with its decoding process.